tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 The TESS Guest Investigator (GI) program is intended to enable the community to participate in science investigations using TESS.
 The program enables teams to propose the collection of new 2-minute and 20-second cadence targets and provides funding to selected US investigators to analyze 2-minute and 20-second cadence and full-frame image (FFI) data, which now has a cadence of 200 seconds.
 The GI program also provides funding for US investigators to collect ground-based data that supports TESS science.
 All proposals are managed by the [GI office](helpdesk.html).

-The next opportunity is TESS Cycle 5, which begins observations in September 2022 and ends in September 2023, covering observing sectors 56 - 69.
-TESS Cycle 5 proposals are solicited for targets in both the northern and southern Ecliptic Hemisphere fields.
+The next opportunity is TESS Cycle 6, which begins observations in eptember 2023 and ends in October 2024, covering observing sectors 70 - 83.
+TESS Cycle 6 proposals are solicited for targets in the Northern Ecliptic Hemisphere and in fields along the ecliptic plane.

 There is no exclusive-use data rights to observations collected by TESS.
 All data is made available through the [MAST public archive](http://archive.stsci.edu/tess/summary.html) once data processing and validation is complete.

-Important information and useful tools for Cycle 5 proposals are highlighted in the table below.
+Important information and useful tools for Cycle 6 proposals are highlighted in the table below.

 <table class="table table-striped table-hover" style="max-width:55em;">

   <tr>
     <td style="width: 15em;">
-     The  Cycle 5 solicitation is now available on <a href="https://nspires.nasaprs.com/external/viewrepositorydocument/cmdocumentid=807371/solicitationId=%7B5032D2F8-F5DF-692A-8E7C-15A801B08DE1%7D/viewSolicitationDocument=1/D.10%20TESS%20Cycle_5_Amend49.pdf">NSPIRES</a>.</td>
+     The  Cycle 6 solicitation is now available on <a href="https://nspires.nasaprs.com/external/viewrepositorydocument/cmdocumentid=860780/solicitationId=%7BF595238E-19D1-C0D6-D9AF-805702BC3D59%7D/viewSolicitationDocument=1/D.10%20TESS%20Cycle_6_Amend79.pdf">NSPIRES</a>.</td>
   </tr>

   <tr>
     <td style="width: 15em;">
-     The Cycle 5 proposal deadline is on March 18th, 2022 at 4.30pm EDT.
+     The Cycle 6 proposal deadline is on April 14, 2023 at 4.30pm EDT.
 Proposals must be submitted through the  <a href="https://heasarc.gsfc.nasa.gov/ark/rps/">ARK/RPS site</a>.</td>
   </tr>

   <tr>
     <td style="width: 15em;">
-     As in Cycle 4, all Phase-1 proposals submitted to the TESS GI program for Cycle 5 will be evaluated following a dual-anonymous peer review process.</td>
+     As in Cycle 5, all Phase-1 proposals submitted to the TESS GI program for Cycle 6 will be evaluated following a dual-anonymous peer review process.</td>
   </tr>

   <tr>
     <td style="width: 15em;">
-     Cycle 5 <a href="proposal-templates.html">proposal templates</a> are available.
+     Cycle 6 <a href="proposal-templates.html">proposal templates</a> are available.
 Their use is optional.</td>
   </tr>

   <tr>